 Comfrey Treatment of Arthritis

 - Comfrey Poultice – Comfrey is an herb, more commonly used in cold remedies as a tea.
-To make a poultice from this herb, you will need to grind up several leaves very fine, spread this mixture on a cloth adding water if it seems to dry, and bind it around the area with arthritis covering with plastic if need be.
+To make a poultice from this herb, you will need to grind up several leaves very fine, spread this mixture on a cloth adding water if it seems to dry and bind it around the area with arthritis covering with plastic if need be.
 Tape this all together and let sit overnight.
-In the morning, take it off and repeat this for at least two weeks or more till pain is gone.
-You shouldn’t have to do this again after two weeks, but apply as often as needed.
+In the morning, take it off and repeat this for at least two weeks or more till the pain is gone.
+You shouldn’t have to do this again after two weeks but apply as often as needed.

 Starwest Botanicals Inc. sells excellent quality, organic Comfrey.